Aider-AI/aider/examples/semantic-search-replace.md

 # Semantic search & replace code with aider and gpt-4

 > The user asks aider to modify a series of function calls.
+>
 > Notice that it isn't replacing exact strings.
 > Aider deals with various formatting and semantic differences in the calls that it is updating.
+>
+> Some edits were elided from this transcript for brevity.

 ---